WETS-FM

-WETS-FM (89.5 FM) is the National Public Radio member station for the Tri-Cities region of northeast Tennessee and southwest Virginia.
-It is a public radio station owned by East Tennessee State University.
-WETS receives a little over half of its funding from listener contributions.
-It also receives public funding from federal (Corporation for Public Broadcasting) and government-funded university sources.
-It is licensed to Johnson City, Tennessee, with studios on the ETSU campus.
+WETS-FM (89.5 FM) is a non-commercial radio station licensed to Johnson City, Tennessee, United States, and serving the Tri-Cities region of northeast Tennessee and southwest Virginia.
+Owned by East Tennessee State University, WETS-FM is an NPR member station with studios inside Richard F. Ellis Hall on the ETSU campus on Centennial Drive in Johnson City.
+WETS-FM receives a little over half of its funding from listener contributions; it also receives public funding from federal and government-funded university sources.

 WETS-FM is a Class C station.
 It has an effective radiated power (ERP) of 66,000 watts.
 The transmitter is on Panhandle Road in Hunter, Tennessee, amid the towers for other Tri-Cities FM and TV stations.